middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 <param ve-image
   url="https://github.com/middletemplelibrary/The-Evolution-of-the-Law-Report/assets/110464039/d4b7ff94-bea0-44d5-a08f-73c7b755ac76">

-## Coke on Dyer, 9.14-15, Le neufme part des reports de Sr. Edw.
-Coke, 1613
-<em>“profound knowledge and judgment in the laws of the land […] of singular assiduity and observation, as appears by his book of reports, all written with his own hand…”</em>

 ## Sir James Dyer (1510-1582)
 Middle Templar, Judge, Chief Justice of the Court of the Common Pleas and Speaker of the House of Commons, Sir James Dyer had a profound influence on the legal sphere.
 His three main volumes of works, comprising of cases from 1512 to his death in 1582, were published posthumously and were widely regarded as excellent work.
 He was the first to set the standard for what law reporting should look like.